 The Notting Hill Carnival is an annual end-of-summer event in London, and one of the more famous occasions on this list.
 This dynamic street festival celebrates the Caribbean community and has been held in some form or fashion since 1966.

-All manner of performers in elaborate costumes fill the Notting Hilll neighborhood for three days, combining with lively music, delicious Caribbean street food, and various parade processions to comprise Europe’s biggest street festival.
+All manner of performers in elaborate costumes fill the Notting Hilll neighborhood for three days, combining with lively music, delicious caribbean food, and various parade processions to comprise Europe’s biggest street festival.
 Some specific goings-on during the carnival include the Panorama event, Family Day, the Jouvert Carnival, the children’s parade, and various family workshops.

 WimbledonThe Wimbledon Championships happen every July at the All England Lawn Tennis and Croquet Club.
 Today it’s one of the most prestigious sporting events in the world, and the top prize on the professional tennis calendar – but it’s also the most historic event on this list; guides to the Wimbledon Championships reveal that it’s been held since 1877.